ebreitfeld/shapes/README.md

-# funct
+# shapes
- Repository for experiments on the development of functional/semantic knowledge in word meanings.
+ Repository for experiments on the contribution of shape and context on early word learning.